-Compliant captive portals will help organizations to collect valuable insights such as name, e-mail but also user behaviour, demographics, and preferences, especially valuable for retailers and service/hospitality organizations.
+Compliant captive portals will help organizations to collect valuable insights such as name, e-mail but also user behavior, demographics, and preferences, especially valuable for retailers and service / hospitality organizations .
 This data can then be used to create targeted marketing campaigns, improve the user experience, and ultimately increase customer loyalty and revenue.

-Through the use of cloud captive portals, businesses can gather a wealth of information about their users, including their age, gender, location, and even their interests and buying habits and use such data to compliantly re-target the captive portal users with relevant content and offer on their next visit for instance.
-Last but not least, cloud-captive portals allow for real-time analytics, meaning businesses can track user behaviour and adjust their marketing strategies on the go.
+Through the use of cloud captive portals, businesses can gather a wealth of information about their users, including their age, gender, location, and even their interests and buying habits and use such data to compliantly re-target the captive portal users with relevant content and offers on their next visit for instance.
+Last but not least, cloud captive portals allow for real-time analytics, meaning businesses can track user behavior and adjust their marketing strategies on the go.